 Once Christianity was firmly established in England the burial practices would become the sole form of burial with the location of the cemetery being near Christian churches.

 The practice of barrow burials in England was adapted around the late 6th century.
 The practice had been adopted by the Merovingian dynasty in France in the fifth century.
-Eventually through links of marriage and trade in Kent, the practice was soon adopted and would spread across England.
-It has also been suggested that the practice may have been adopted from the native Britons.
-This is further backed up by the fact that borrows have been found in England from the Neolithic, Bronze Age, Iron Age and Roman periods.
+Eventually, through links between marriage and trade in Kent, the practice was soon adopted and would spread across England.
+It has also been suggested that the practice may have been adopted by native Britons.
+This is further backed up by the fact that barrows have been found in England from the Neolithic, Bronze Age, Iron Age and Roman periods.

 The excavation of the ‘King of Bling’ burial mound was carried out by the museum of London under Atkins ltd.